PaloAltoNetworks/prisma-cloud-docs/api/descriptions/defenders/download_get.md

 Downloads information about deployed Defenders in CSV format.
 Use the query parameters to filter what data is returned.

+**Note:** The results contain "hostname" even if you don't specify a "hostname" in the "fields" query parameter.

 ```bash
 $ curl -k \
   -u <USER> \